signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-02/chapter02.md

 ## Additional Notes

 If there is anything you are having trouble understanding in the labs, see if the notes below help!
-If not, comment in the slack, or shoot Izzy or Sam a message!
+If you want more guidance, comment in the slack, or shoot Izzy or Sam a message!

 ### LFOs